Table of Contents[Hide][Show]

 4. Waiting in Line – What to Expect Right Now

 Disney World is currently operating at reduced capacity.
 Without getting into the math of it or a discussion of capacity versus average attendance, the park does feel relatively “normal” in terms of crowds right now.
 Walking onto Main Street U.S.A. and Hollywood Boulevard early in the morning felt pretty crowded.
-The wait times and population density – in my opinion seems about average for spring.
+The wait times and population density – in my opinion seems about average.

-TravelingMom Tip: Bring the fun home with this cute Disney gear for back to school.
+TravelingMom Tip: Bring the fun home with this cute Disney gear for your next vacation.

 Lines for Attractions